AgustinSRG/PersonalMediaVault/packages/windows-msi/README.md

 First, make sure you have built all of PersonalMediaVault components (backend, frontend, backup-tool)

 Also, make sure you have installed in `C:\ffmpeg\bin` the binaries `ffmpeg.exe` and `ffprobe.exe`

-To copy the compiled files into a source folder, type:

 To generate the MSI installer, run the following script: